vegaprotocol/topgun-service/README.md

 * `ByAssetDepositWithdrawal` - Sorted by ERC20 assets deposited and withdrawn (achieved when user deposits and withdraws 2 unique assets)
 * `BySocialRegistration` - Sorted by latest Twitter registrations (used to check that a twitter handle is verified/signed up for incentives)

-The service is written in Go and more recent algorithms use MongoDB as a perisistence layer.
+The service is written in Go and more recent algorithms use MongoDB as a persistence layer.

 ## How to run the service